Jaeiya/hashimg/README.md

 ### Build development binaries

-This will build 3 binaries, one for each platform (linux, darwin, & windows), all of which are `x86_64` compatible.
+This will build 3 binaries to the `/dist` dir, one for each platform (linux, darwin, & windows), all of which are `x86_64` compatible.

 ```bash
 make dev